 In 2013, the game development web site, Gamasutra, published the results of their annual game developer salary survey.
 That year, the results were somewhat puzzling, with “audio” salaries coming in higher than every other discipline except “business and management.”

 Part of the reason for this unexpected result is that audio, more than most other game disciplines, has a very high percentage of non-salaried freelancers, which were unaccounted for in the Gamautra survey.
 Gamasutra also commented on the “smaller pool of respondents,” (Only 33 audio professionals completed the survey) causing the results to have limited reliability.

-With that in mind, we set out to create a survey to more accurately capture the issues of contracts, terms and compensation in game audio.
+With that in mind, in 2014 we set out to create a survey to more accurately capture the issues of contracts, terms and compensation in game audio.